sanskrit/learnsanskrit.org/content/guide/sounds/vowels.md

     {li {s-dfn LvarNa} for the 12 variations of {s L}}
 }

-Note that {s LvarNa} has only 12 variations because {s L} has no long version.
+{s LvarNa} has only 12 variations because {s L} has no long version.

 {h {s vivRta} and {s saMvRta}}